Benefit Provided to an Employee

 Benefit in kind

 If you do not pay the employee any sum for the pay period in which the benefit is provided, do not include its value in box G of the employee's RL-1 slip.
 The benefit is, however, considered to be pensionable salary or wages under the QPP for the employee.
 As a result, you have to enter “G-1” in a blank box of the RL-1 slip, followed by the value.

-If you pay the employee a sum for the pay period in which the benefit is provided and that sum does not cover the total amount of source deductions of income tax and the employee QPP contribution, you have to withhold income tax and the QPP contribution up to the amount of the sum paid.
-You must include in box G the portion of the pensionable salary or wages (including the amount of the exemption) that is related to the amount withheld.
-You also have to enter “G-1” in a blank box of the RL-1 slip, followed by the portion of the value of the benefit in kind in respect of which you were unable to withhold the QPP contribution because the amount you paid did not cover all of the contribution.
-For more information, see RL-1 Slip – Box G (examples 1 and 2).
+If you pay the employee a sum for the pay period in which the benefit is provided and that sum does not cover the total amount of source deductions of income tax and the employee QPP contribution, you must include in box G of the RL-1 the portion of the pensionable salary or wages (including the amount of the exemption) on which the contribution is withheld.
+You also have to enter “G-1” in a blank box of the RL-1 slip, followed by the portion of the value of the benefit in kind in respect of which you were unable to withhold the QPP contribution because the amount paid to the employee for the pay period in which the benefit was granted did not cover the total QPP contribution.

 Benefit related to previous employment

 If the amount in box A includes only the value of a benefit (in cash or in kind) that an individual receives in the year because of previous employment, enter “211” in a blank box of the RL-1 slip, followed by the amount in box A. This amount must equal the total of the amounts entered in boxes J, K, L, P, V and W.